 Morganton real estate is some of the most expensive in Georgia, although Morganton house values don't compare to the most expensive real estate in the U.S.

-Morganton is a blue-collar town, with 40.91% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Morganton, you'll notice that it is more blue-collar than most other communities in America.
+40.91% of Morganton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Morganton is a city of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Morganton who work in sales jobs (28.03%), law enforcement and fire fighting (10.61%), and management occupations (9.09%).

 Also of interest is that Morganton has more people living here who work in computers and math than 95% of the places in the US.